vnduongthanhtung/ssimd/README.md

     addsd    %xmm2, %xmm1
 ```

-so llvm wasn't able to vectorize the code when an integer-to-float converstion is inserted inside the function.
+So llvm wasn't able to vectorize the code when an integer-to-float converstion is inserted inside the function.
 However if the BB optimizer is enable, you will see the llvm-ir code as follow:

 ```
         %109 = fadd <2 x double> %108, %106